 If you’re a beginner, take the practical tips from this piece and start to get a sense of the groups.
 Look at this post as setting the scene and as something to come back to repeatedly during the course of your progress towards fluency and beyond.

-Whatever you do, don’t let Gernan noun gender get in the way of enjoying the language as you learn!
+Whatever you do, don’t let the travails of remembering Gernan noun gender get in the way of enjoying the language as you learn!

 Remember, natives sometimes make mistakes or are unsure of the gender.